 Working from home can create a better work-life balance for some employees.
 But remote burnout is real.
 In fact, Gallup found that-for the first time-fully remote employees felt more burnout than office workers in 2020.

 There are many strategies that workers can use to create a better separation between their work and home lives.
+For example, implementing the use of powerful work apps is one way to improve this situation.
 But being forced to make the transition to working from home quickly and with little warning has left many people without the skills they need to properly handle the shift.
+It would be great to offer them recognition or a simple kudos.

 According to Pew Social Trends, 62% of people with a bachelor's degree or higher said they could work from home in February.
 Only 33% of those with some college education, 22% of high school grads, and 9% of people without a high school diploma said the same.